 António has mentored 2 PhD, 10 MSc, and 5 BSc theses.
 He was a PI of 4 projects, totalling nearly 600k€ of funding for his research from 2010-2015, and participated in 7 other projects as researcher.

 António is member of the Editorial Advisory Board of the journal Aquaculture Reports, Associate Editor of Frontiers in Marine Science - Marine Fisheries, Aquaculture and Living Resources and acts as referee for more than 30 peer review journals.
 In addition, he is member of CCMar-CBMR ORBEA Animal Welfare Committee, of the Portuguese Society for Laboratory Animals (SPCAL).
 He is the Convenor of the Working Group on Capture and Transport of Cephalopods for FELASA.
 He also lectures Handling and Basic Techniques in Aquatic Organisms (Cephalopods), ARRIVE Guidelines and Animal Experimentation Legislation at CAL-AQUA and in other advanced training courses.
-In addition, I am a EU COST External Expert.
+In addition, he is a EU COST External Expert.

 Cephalopod Aquaculture Development, Marine Animal Welfare and Ethics in Research and Production, Invertebrate Metabolism, Cephalopod Biology and Physiology, Cephalopod Reproduction in Captivity.